joerter/spdx-dashboard/documentation/Assignment2/Analysis_and_Design.md

 ## Analysis and Design

 ### System Charter and Description
 The SPDX standard assists organizations in tracking compliance with open source software licenses through the standardization of the method in which license information is shared.
 An SPDX document communicates the components, licenses, and copyrights associated with a particular software package.
+More information about SPDX can be found [here](http://spdx.org/about-spdx/what-is-spdx).

+The SPDX open source tools is an effort by the University of Nebraska Omaha to support the SPDX community with openly developed tools for integrating SPDX with other efforts such as the FOSSology and Yocto projects.
+Visit the [SPDX Hub](http://spdxhub.ist.unomaha.edu/) for more information.

-Although this standard produces a streamlined avenue for organizations to comply with software licenses, it is still challenging to produce many SPDX documents.
-The SPDX Dashboard addresses this issue by creating a common interface for the: upload, retrieval, modification, and sharing of SPDX documents.
+The SPDX Dashboard fits into this space by creating a common interface for the upload, retrieval, modification, and sharing of SPDX documents.
+It will consume SPDX documents created through the [FOSSology+Ninka](https://github.com/ryanv09/ninkology) and [Yocto](https://github.com/chaughawout/Poky/) projects and house an environment to display data from the [Product History Utility](https://github.com/zwmcfarland/ProductHistoryUtility).

 The following list describes the main functionality of the completed SPDX Dashboard:
 * Listing of SPDX documents currently held in the database.